50th Ohio Infantry Regiment

+Origin

+In August 1861, the U.S. War Department authorized Michael Clarkson Ryan of Hamiton, Ohio to organize an "Irish Regiment".
+Thus, the 50th Ohio Infantry Regiment was composed of men of Irish descent.
+Ryan was appointed by Governor William J. Dennison Jr. to serve as the regiment's Colonel.
+C. L. Gano was appointed the regiment's major.

 Service

-The 50th Ohio Infantry Regiment was organized at Camp Dennison near Cincinnati, Ohio and mustered in for three years service on August 27, 1862, under the command of Colonel J. R. Taylor.
+The 50th Ohio Infantry Regiment was organized at Camp Dennison near Cincinnati, Ohio and mustered in for three years of service on August 27, 1862, under the command of Colonel J. R. Taylor.
 The regiment was recruited in Allen, Auglaize, Belmont, Hamilton, Preble, Putnam, Shelby, Tuscarawas, and Van Wert counties.
 On December 31, 1864, the 99th Ohio Infantry was consolidated into the 50th Ohio Infantry.

-The regiment was attached to 34th Brigade, 10th Division, Army of the Ohio, September 1862.
+The regiment was attached to the 34th Brigade, 10th Division, Army of the Ohio, September 1862.
 34th Brigade, 10th Division, I Corps, Army of the Ohio, to November 1862.
 District of West Kentucky, Department of the Ohio, to May 1863.
-Unattached, 2nd Division, XXIII Corps, Department of the Ohio, to August 1863.
+Unattached, 2nd Division, XXIII Corps, Department of Ohio, to August 1863.
 Unattached, 1st Division, XXIII Corps, to September 1863.
 District of South Central Kentucky, 1st Division, XXIII Corps, to April 1864.
 3rd Brigade, 4th Division, XXIII Corps, to June 1864.
 3rd Brigade, 2nd Division, XXIII Corps, Army of the Ohio, to February 1865, and Department of North Carolina to June 1865.

 The 50th Ohio Infantry mustered out of service at Salisbury, North Carolina, on June 26, 1865.